infor-cloud/xtendm3/docs/examples/Utility-extension.md

 To finish save written extension by clicking “Save” button.
 It is not necesary to activate the extension from settings for it to be exectuted.

 ### 8. Important notes
+* Always test the examples for your own solution before using them in production.
 * It is a good practice to use a test compilation of the program before running.
 * Data presented in the examples is random.